 - Since dinner in the South is not complete without dessert, the “Desserts and Sweet Treats” chapter includes decadently delicious recipes for Lemon Tea Bread, Classic Cheese Pie, and Hummingbird Cake.

 My opinion?
-It’s a very nice cookbook.
-I wish that there was a picture for every recipe.
+It’s a very nice cookbook and would have benefited with a picture for every recipe.
 (There are photos of the majority.)
 I think it would make a nice gift for those who enjoy good, old-fashioned Southern recipes.
-(That is everyone, right?)
+That is everyone, right?

 - Home-style Meatloaf in the Instant Pot – Yes!
 You can make meatloaf in your Instant Pot and this post shows you how.